SimCmngs/ITSupport-TrainingSimualtion/README.md

 ---

 ## 📊 Results:
-The service desk training environment and trobleshooting exercises, achieved the following results:
+The service desk training environment and troubleshooting exercises, achieved the following results:
 - 📈 **Higher First Contact Resolution rates** (FCRs)
 >    - (The realistic training exercises, will enhance practical troubleshooting skills, leading to better-trained engineers that can <ins>resolve issues on first contact</ins>, without escalations to higher-level support.).

 - 📉 **Reduced Ticket Resolution Times** (TTRs)
->    - (The scalable design, will enable seamless integration of new systems and emerging technologies for continous learning, leading to engineers being able to <ins>solve a wider range of issues</ins> with <ins>quicker resolution times</ins>).
+>    - (The scalable design, will enable seamless integration of new systems and emerging technologies for continuous learning, leading to engineers being able to <ins>solve a wider range of issues</ins> with <ins>quicker resolution times</ins>).

 - 😃 **Increased Customer Satisfaction scores**
->    - (The simulation of real-word customer interactions *(ticketing systems/cusomter portals)*, will allow engineers to develop customer service skills *(de-escalation techniques/prompt responses)* to provide positive user experiences, resulting in <ins>fewer negative reviews</ins> and <ins>higher satisfaction scores</ins>).
+>    - (The simulation of real-word customer interactions *(ticketing systems/customer portals)*, will allow engineers to develop customer service skills *(de-escalation techniques/prompt responses)* to provide positive user experiences, resulting in <ins>fewer negative reviews</ins> and <ins>higher satisfaction scores</ins>).

 ---